 e.
 Enable data governance

-The term data governance refers to a collection of roles, policies, workflows, standards, and metrics, that ensure efficient information usage and security, and enables a company to reach its business objectives.
+The term data governance refers to a collection of roles, policies, workflows, standards, and metrics, that ensure efficient information usage and security and enables a company to reach its business objectives.

 What does it look like?

-• Limiting data usage and sharing,
+- Limiting data usage and sharing

-• Collaborating and coordinating on data updates with co-workers or external stakeholders,
+- Collaborating and coordinating on data updates with co-workers or external stakeholders

-• Enabling data provenance by capturing metadata, its origin, as well as updating history.
+- Enabling data provenance by capturing metadata, its origin, as well as updating history

 How it helps?

 Data governance and data quality go hand-in-hand.
 You cannot sustain the quality of your data for long if unauthorized users can access it or there is no verification method to approve data updates.
+Governance frameworks ensure data quality is sustained over time.

 f.
 Utilize technology to attain and sustain data quality